 Considering the fact that Germany (aka Deutschland) is the 7th largest country by area in Europe and the 62nd largest in the world, planning a trip that will provide a complete experience of everything this gorgeous country has to offer can be an overwhelming task.
 There are so many things to see and do!
 With the stunning Alps in the south, a plethora of lakes, rivers, and waterfalls, a stunning coastline, spectacular ancient architecture, and bustling cities, Germany really does have it all.

 We spent several weeks touring Germany in a motorhome and came away with more than a few amazing recommendations.
-Our absolute favorite experiences in Germany included; gazing at the picturesque bridges, wandering though the medieval castles, hiking through the scenic gorges, drinking delicious local wine, and celebrating German tradition at the festivals!
+Our absolute favorite experiences in Germany included; gazing at the picturesque bridges, wandering through the medieval castles, hiking through the scenic gorges, drinking delicious local wine, and celebrating Oktoberfest in Munich!

 So when you’re ready to plan your vacation be sure to add a few of these amazing places in Germany to your itinerary!

 Located in the Azalea and Rhododendron Park about 100 miles southeast of Berlin, you’ll find Germany’s most beautiful bridge, Rakotzbrücke (aka Devil’s Bridge).
 Commissioned in 1860 by the Knight of Kromlau, the bridge is a perfect half-circle that was built from local stone.
 Combined with the reflection of the Rakotzsee Lake below, this particular devil’s bridge creates the optical illusion of a full and perfect stone circle.
 When the water is still, the circular optical illusion remains the same regardless of your observation point.